konveyor/kai/README.md

 ### Updating requirements.txt

 - If you are a developer working on Kai and you are updating requirements.txt, you will need to do some manual changes beyond just a `pip freeze &> ./requirements.txt`, we have a few directives that address differences in 'darwin' systems that need to be preserved.
-These need to be added manually after a 'freeze' as the freeze command is not aware of what existe in requirements.txt.
+These need to be added manually after a 'freeze' as the freeze command is not aware of what exists in requirements.txt.
 Please consult the diff of changes you are making now from prior version and note the extra directions for `python_version` and or `sys_platform`

 ### Ensure you have the source code for the sample applications checked out locally